hasangzc/Machine-Learning/README.md

 # Machine-Learning
 Machine Learning Exercises
-Studies in the master branch
+Studies in the master branch.

 Getting the message "Sorry, something went wrong.
 Reload?" when viewing an * .ipynb on a GitHub blob page.

     Probably a problem with the GitHub notebook viewing tool - sometimes github fails to render the ipynb notebooks, I believe that is some temporary (and recurring) issue with their backend